Save Legs Change Lives logo

 +

-is PAD?
+What is PAD?

 Peripheral Artery Disease (PAD) is when plaque buildup forms in the walls of the arteries that supply blood to your limbs (usually your legs).1

-Are you at risk for PAD?1
+Are you at risk for Peripheral Artery Disease?1

 Knowing whether or not you are at risk could save your legs—and even your life.